Campaign Trail Trump On Display As He Goes To CIA On First Day As President

 "We had a massive field of people.
 You saw that.
 Packed," he said.
 "I get up this morning, I turn on one of the networks, they show an empty field.
 I said, wait a minute, I made a speech.
 I looked out, it looked like a million, a million and a half people.
 They showed a field where there were practically nobody standing there."

-"It went all the way back to the Washington Monument," Trump claimed
+"It went all the way back to the Washington Monument," Trump claimed.

 There are no official crowd estimates available for Friday's inauguration; the National Park Service stopped doing so after inaccurate estimations of the Million Man March in 1995.